 Funding for Chaplaincy services at Grand Avenue State School comes from a variety of sources, the major one being the Federal Government grant, under the National School Chaplain and Student Welfare Program (NSCSWP).
 This grant provides Chaplaincy services for two days per week and is administered through Scripture Union Qld.
 The school community also raises money to make possible a third day each week.
-Chaplain Melissa works three days a week across four part-days, Monday to Wednesday.
-Throughout the year we hold a range of events to help support the Chaplaincy program within the school; the biggest of which are the Chaplaincy Sausage Sizzles at the annual sports days and the Bail for Jail event every two years.
+Chaplain Sophie works three days a week; Monday to Wednesday.
+Throughout the year we hold a range of events to help support the Chaplaincy program within the school; the biggest of which are the Chaplaincy Sausage Sizzles at the annual sports days.

 As a school we are constantly striving to provide a strong pastoral care program which supports staff, students and families.
 Chaplaincy is an integral part of the support options.

 Involvement with the Chaplain is entirely voluntary and students choose whether or not they want to be a part of the activities that are offered.
 Parents will be consulted if their child wishes to be involved in ongoing one-to-one meetings with the Chaplain or in any program or group involving spiritual or ethical content.

 Parents have the right to refuse permission for their child to be involved in any Chaplaincy activity or event.

 How can I contact the Chaplain?

 Sophie currently works Monday through to Wednesday and can be contacted on (07) 3372 0555 or by emailing firstname.lastname@example.org